 Spaghetti Bolognese.
 A standard on dinner tables across the country.
 I know that the traditional “Aussie” version is a couple.of steps removed from the original, traditional “Italian” version.
 I wanted to say that up front so that it’s clear what I’m talking about.
 My version of the delicious, Aussie meal served on family tables for generations..

 Most kids love spaghetti.
 The twirling.
 The slurping.
 The mess!
 My three boys were a different story.
 My youngest didn’t even like pasta.
 My middle son ate just about anything.
-My eldest (Lee) loved pasta but only Bolognese sauce from a can!
+My eldest (Lee) loved pasta but only bolognese sauce from a can!
 You’ve got to have pretty thick skin as a mum that’s for sure.
 Luckily they’ve all grown up, along with their palate.
-Now I get to cook a delicious Bolognese sauce for a more appreciative audience and I’m excited to share it with you.
+Now I get to cook this delicious bolognese recipe sauce for a more appreciative audience and I’m excited to share it with you.

 This sauce is delicious.
 Flavourful, simple, healthy and quick!